Carroll Clean Water Partnership

 The CCWP program will be a cooperative effort of the Carroll County Department of Land & Resource Management (DLRM) staff, Carroll County Environmental Advisory Council (EAC), and the Carroll County Water Resource Coordination Council (WRCC).
 These sponsors hope to foster a business-friendly environment by assisting Partners with voluntary activities related to stormwater pollution prevention.

-Program implementation and partnership not only fosters positive professional relationships between County staff and local businesses but furthers efforts to promote a business-friendly environment with their customers.
+Program implementation and partnership not only foster positive professional relationships between County staff and local businesses but furthers efforts to promote a business-friendly environment with their customers.
 It also directly addresses Carroll County’s National Pollutant Discharge Elimination System (NPDES) Phase I Municipal Separate Storm Sewer System (MS4) permit requirements for public outreach to the general public and to the regulated community.
 The NPDES MS4 permit is a federal stormwater remediation permit authorized by the Clean Water Act.
 In Maryland, administration of this permit was delegated by the U.S. Environmental Protection Agency (EPA) to the Maryland Department of the Environment (MDE).
 The CCWP program is a voluntary initiative on the part of business owners to implement practical good housekeeping measures that eliminate or minimize the potential for illicit discharges and avoid compliance issues.

 While the program is geared toward businesses to start, we anticipate an expansion in the future to include volunteer community members, institutional landowners, and multi-family residential associations.